apache/couchdb-fauxton/readme.md

 ## Understanding the Fauxton Code layout

-Each bit of functionality is its own seperate module or addon.
+Each bit of functionality is its own separate module or addon.
 All core modules are stored under `app/module` and any addons that are optional are under `app/addons`.
 We use [backbone.js](http://backbonejs.org/) and [Backbone.layoutmanager](https://github.com/tbranyen/backbone.layoutmanager) quite heavily, so best to get an idea how they work.
-Its best at this point to read through a couple of the modules and addons to get an idea of how they work.
+It's best at this point to read through a couple of the modules and addons to get an idea of how they work.
 Two good starting points are `app/addon/config` and `app/modules/databases`.
 Each module must have a `base.js` file, this is read and compile when Fauxton is deployed.
 A `resource.js` file is usually for your Backbone.Models and Backbone.Collections, `view.js` for your Backbone.Views.
 The `routes.js` is used to register a url path for your view along with what layout, data, breadcrumbs and api point is required for the view.

+Check out [writing_addons.md](writing_addons.md) for more information on writing your own addons.

 ## Todo items